Table des matières

 In the Performance Monitor, drag the time cursor backwards until you see the General SoundBank in the Memory tab.

-As mentioned in Lesson 0, all changes made in Play mode will not be saved.
-It is therefore extremely important that you exit Play mode before continuing to another section or exercise, so you will not lose your changes.
+All changes made in Play mode will not be saved.
+It is, therefore, extremely important that you exit Play mode before continuing to another section or exercise, so you will not lose your changes.
 This exercise includes an exiting Play mode warning, but the next section will expect you to know to disable the play button (not in Play mode).

 First step complete.
 Next, playing a sound!